 “Why Do You Want to Work Here?”

-The correct answer to this question is never about salary—“Listen, I just need a job,” or “You offer more money than ABC Hospital,” or “My friend works here and says the benefits are great,” won’t cut it.
-This question is not about you, but, more so, how much you have researched the company you are interviewing with and how well you align with that they are looking for.
+The correct answer to this question is never about what the hiring company can do for you—“Listen, I just need a job,” or, “Well, you offer more money than ABC Hospital,” or, “My friend works here and says the benefits are great,” won’t cut it.
+This question is not about you, but, more so, how much you have researched the company you are interviewing with and how well you align with what they are looking for.
 They want to know you have done your research, so leading up to the interview, Google the company and read all you can, including job postings for the position to which you have applied and any others you can find.
 Your best answer will paint the company in a flattering light, while showing how hiring you can benefit them, not the other way around.

 Strengths and Weaknesses

 “What is your greatest strength?” and “What is your biggest weakness?” typically come as back-to-back questions, and the answers hiring managers are looking for offer insight into you as a person.
-For your greatest strength, be sure to tailor your response to your experience, credentials, and the role requirements, and be prepared to elaborate on your chosen strength with anecdotal evidence or quantifiable information.
+For your greatest strength, be sure to tailor your response to your experience, credentials, and the role’s requirements, and be prepared to elaborate on your chosen strength with anecdotal evidence or quantifiable information.
 As for your greatest weakness, the hiring manager is usually on the hunt for two things: accountability and positive change.
-Own up to something you have not done well in the past, but be sure to also highlight how you have learned from it.
+Own up to something you have not done well in the past, but be sure to also highlight how you have learned from it or changed for the better.
 It is less about your flaws and more so about how you have improved yourself by facing them.

 Why You Left Your Last Job

 When asked, “Why did you leave your last role?” it might be tempting to bad mouth your last employer for myriad reasons, but under no circumstances should that be your response to this question.
 The hiring manager is not looking for gossip; they want to know it is safe to invest in you as an employee, that you will not leave them in the lurch.
-They do not want to hire someone who is not committed and who they might have to replace shortly after hire.
+They do not want to hire someone who is not committed and who they might have to replace shortly after they are hired.
 Use this answer to highlight your accountability, work values, and career aspirations and how they align with making a change to this new role.
-If you were fired from your last job, be honest about that, but be sure to tailor your answer to include how you learned from the mistakes you made that cost you your last job.
+Know that there is no shame in being laid off, if that was the case for you, and be open and honest about that.
+Also, if you were fired from your last job, be honest about that, too, but be sure to tailor your answer to include how you learned from the mistakes you made that cost you your last job.
 Focus on growth, responsibility, and your aspirations for the future.